python-boltons/typist/docs/source/index.rst

 Welcome to typist's documentation!
 ==================================

-Typing urilities we wish were in the standard library.
+Typing utilities we wish were in the standard library.

 .. toctree::
    :maxdepth: -1